SummerOfBitcoin/code-challenge-2024-slanesuke/solution.md

 -	Set the version of coinbase_tx to 0.
 -	Define a txid of all zeros.
+-	Add an input to coinbase_tx with the following properties:
+     -	txid.
--	Add an input to coinbase_tx with the following properties: o	txid. o	vout is 0xffffffff. o	prevout is a Prevout object with empty strings for scriptpubkey, scriptpubkey_asm, scriptpubkey_type, scriptpubkey_address, and 0 for value. o	scriptsig is block_scriptsig. o	scriptsig_asm is OP_PUSHBYTES_3 837122. o	witness is a vector containing txid (zeros). o	is_coinbase is true. o	sequence is 0xffffffff.
+     -	vout is 0xffffffff.
+     -	prevout is a Prevout object with empty strings for scriptpubkey, scriptpubkey_asm, scriptpubkey_type, scriptpubkey_address, and 0 for value.
+     -	scriptsig is block_scriptsig.
+     -	scriptsig_asm is OP_PUSHBYTES_3 837122.
+     -	witness is a vector containing txid (zeros).
+     -	is_coinbase is true.
+     -	sequence is 0xffffffff.
--	Add an output to coinbase_tx with the following properties: o	scriptpubkey is scriptpubkey. o	scriptpubkey_asm is OP_DUP OP_HASH160 OP_PUSHBYTES_20 06f1b66fd59a34755c37a8f701f43e937cdbeb13 OP_EQUALVERIFY OP_CHECKSIG.
+-	Add an output to coinbase_tx with the following properties:
+     -	scriptpubkey is scriptpubkey.
+     -	scriptpubkey_asm is OP_DUP OP_HASH160 OP_PUSHBYTES_20 06f1b66fd59a34755c37a8f701f43e937cdbeb13 OP_EQUALVERIFY OP_CHECKSIG.
-     o	scriptpubkey_type is p2pkh.
+     -	scriptpubkey_type is p2pkh.
-     o	scriptpubkey_address is None.
+     -	scriptpubkey_address is None.
-     o	value is block_sub_plus_fees.
+     -	value is block_sub_plus_fees.
 -	Calculate the witness root hash from witness_root_vec.
 Store this in witness_root_hash.
 -	Concatenate witness_root_hash and txid (same as witness reserve value).
 Store in concant_items.
 -	Decode concant_items from hex to bytes.
 Store in wtxid_items_bytes.
--	Calculate the double SHA256 hash of wtxid_items_bytes.
+-	Calculate the double sha256 hash of wtxid_items_bytes.
 Encode in hex.
 Store in wtxid_commitment.
 -	Format a scriptpubkey for the witness commitment.
-Store inscriptpubkey_for_wtxid_test.
+Store in scriptpubkey_for_wtxid_test variable.
+-	Add a second output to coinbase_tx:
+     -	scriptpubkey is scriptpubkey_for_wtxid_test (I should have changed the variable name).
--	Add a second output to coinbase_tx: o	scriptpubkey is scriptpubkey_for_wtxid_test. o	scriptpubkey_asm is OP_RETURN OP_PUSHBYTES_36 aa21a9ed plus wtxid_commitment.
+     -	scriptpubkey_asm is OP_RETURN OP_PUSHBYTES_36 aa21a9ed plus wtxid_commitment.
-     o	scriptpubkey_type is op_return.
+     -	scriptpubkey_type is op_return.
-     o	scriptpubkey_address is None.
+     -	scriptpubkey_address is None.
-     o	value is 0.
+     -	value is 0.
 -	Return coinbase_tx.

-Finally, the construct_block_header() function.
-This function constructs a blockheader so I could be serialized and then hashed to compare to the difficulty target.
-The function takes two parameters: nonce, a 32-bit unsigned integer, and merkle_root, a string.
-I created a BlockHeader struct with default values, including a version number, an empty previous block hash, the provided merkle root, a timestamp of 0, a hardcoded bits value, and a nonce of 0.
-Next, it decodes the previous block hash from hex to bytes, reverses the byte order, and encodes it back to a hex string.
-This reversed hex string is then set as the prev_block_hash in the BlockHeader struct.
-Then the function gets the current system time, calculates the duration since the UNIX_EPOCH in seconds, and sets this value as the timestamp in the BlockHeader struct.
-Finally, it sets the nonce in the BlockHeader struct to the nonce passed into the function (the nonce is incremented by one in main until the hash <= target) and returns the BlockHeader struct.
+The **construct_block_header** function is pivotal for assembling a block header, which is afterward serialized and hashed to check against the difficulty target.
+This function requires two parameters: nonce, and the merkle_root.
+The process begins with the initialization of a **BlockHeader** struct, populated with default values including a version number, an initially empty previous block hash, the provided merkle root, a timestamp set to 0, a hardcoded difficulty value (bits), and a nonce initialized to 0.
+The function then processes the previous block hash by decoding it from hex to bytes, reversing the byte order, and encoding it back to a hex string.
+This modified hex string is then assigned as the prev_block_hash in the **BlockHeader** struct.
+Next, the function retrieves the current system time and calculates the duration since the UNIX_EPOCH in seconds.
+This timestamp is then set in the BlockHeader struct.
+The nonce provided by the function's parameter is finally set in the BlockHeader, where it can be incrementally adjusted within the main mining loop until the resultant hash meets or falls below the target difficulty.
+The function concludes by returning the fully prepared **BlockHeader** struct, ready for use in the mining process.
 ##### Pseudo code:
 -	Define a function construct_block_header that takes two parameters: nonce and merkle_root.
--	Initialize a BlockHeader struct with: o	version set to 0x20000000 o	prev_block_hash set to an empty string o	merkle_root set to the input merkle_root o	timestamp set to 0 o	bits` set to 0x1f00ffff (this is a hardcoded value) o	nonce set to 0
+-	Initialize a BlockHeader struct with:
+     -	version set to 0x20000000
+     -	prev_block_hash set to an empty string
+     -	merkle_root set to the input merkle_root
+     -	timestamp set to 0
+     -	bits` set to 0x1f00ffff (this is a hardcoded value)
+     -	nonce set to 0
 -	Define a string prev_block_hash with the block hash from the block that came before mine.
 -	Decode prev_block_hash from hex to bytes.
 -	Reverse the byte order of the decoded prev_block_hash.